Isley Field

 1945 aerial picture of the city from Isley Field to Obyan.

 After the capture of As Lito Field the airport was briefly renamed Conroy Field and then renamed again to Isley Field in honor of the first American pilot to loose his life in the Battle of Saipan.
+He was shot down near the end of the runway.
 Its name changed a couple more times after WWII and is currently called the Saipan International Airport which is still used today.

 Japanese WWII air raid shelter (bottom left) right next to the modern tower.